 I tried to draw a Boaster but it didn’t look like a Boaster or certainly didn’t evoke enough reverie for this venerable beauty of a chocolate chip cookie.
 McVities you can thank me later when my one reader in Mid Glamorgan buys a packet!

 Step 7.
 Leave delivery drivers installing the oven to run up the road and drop kids off at school.
-Smile placactingly at arsy parents who aren’t happy at having to go the long way around the articulated lorry.
+Smile placatingly at arsy parents who aren’t happy at having to go the long way around the articulated lorry.
 Be accosted by Mr Bygraves the headmaster about the preposterously large Barely Adequate Electricals R US! lorry.
 Point out politely that ‘delivery at the time of school morning drop off’ had not been requested.
-Listen to his passive aggressive suggestion that the highway should be kept clear at all times during school pick and drop off.
-Passive aggressively suggest that Vertonbridge is a living breathing village for village dwellers and not just a school destination.
-Then make excuse to get home and therefore facilitate the speeding up of the offensively large Barely Adequate Electricals R US! lorry blocking the highway.
+Listen to his passive-aggressive suggestion that the highway should be kept clear at all times during school pick and drop off.
+Passive-aggressively suggest that Vertonbridge is a living breathing village for village dwellers and not just a school destination.
+Then make an excuse to get home and therefore facilitate the speeding up of the offensively large Barely Adequate Electricals R US! lorry blocking the highway.

 Step 8.
 Arrive home to find polystyrene, cardboard, plastic packaging and shiz everywhere, plus several McVitie’s Boasters missing but…new oven installed.
 Receive instructions to turn on the oven to burn off noxious factorynesses!